mayankk2308/purge-wrangler/README.md

 Many thanks to **@itsage**, **@fricorico**, **@goalque**, and many others at [egpu.io](https://egpu.io) for the insightful discussion that led me to the fix.

 ## Disclaimer
 This script moves core system files associated with macOS.
 While any of the potential issues with its application are recoverable, please use this script at your discretion.
-I will not be liable for any damages to your operating system.
+I will not be liable for any damages to your system.

 ## License
 See the license file for more information.